-Annual Bonus
+Annual Incentive Bonus

 A significant element of the cash compensation of our Named Executive Officers is an annual performance-based cash bonus.
 A named executive officer's target bonus is generally set as a percentage of base salary to reward strong performance and retain his or her employment in a competitive labor market.
-In the case of Dr. Ellison and Mr. Rowland, their employment agreements provide an annual bonus of up to 50% and 20% of their base salary, respectively.
-For 2011, the Board established for Mr. Barrett a bonus of up to 25% of his salary; Mr. Barrett's employment agreement did not initially provide for a specific amount for an annual performance-based cash bonus.
-In August 2011, Mr. Barrett's employment was amended to provide an annual bonus of up to 25% of his base salary.
+In the case of Dr. Ellison, Mr. Barrett and Mr. Rowland, their employment agreements provide an annual bonus of up to 50%, 25% and 20% of their base salary, respectively.
 Bonuses are based on the achievement of significant company goals, including research, clinical development, financial, business development and operational milestones, with specific goals tailored to the executive officer's area of responsibility.
 The performance goals generally are determined by our Compensation Committee in the first quarter of the calendar year but the bonuses are determined at the time bonuses are paid.
 Additionally, the Board or the Compensation Committee may increase or decrease an executive's bonus payment (above or below the target) based on its assessment of the company's and an executive's individual performance during a given year.
-For 2011, annual bonuses were based on achievement of company goals related to development of VEN 309 and VEN 307, business development/strategic planning for VEN 309, VEN 307 and VEN 308, corporate development and financial operations.
+For 2012, annual bonuses were based on achievement of company goals related to development of VEN 309 and VEN 307, financial operations/investor relations, strategic planning, business development/commercialization, and corporate governance.
 Each officer's potential bonus was weighted differently for each set of goals, depending on his respective area of responsibility.
-The development goals for VEN 309 and VEN 307 were met only partially, primarily due to a delay in enrollment for the Phase III trial for VEN 309.
-The strategic planning/business development goals were missed slightly in that no strategic plan was produced for VEN 308.
-All corporate development goals were met.
-The financial operations goals were based on eliminating previously identified material weaknesses in internal controls over financial reporting and timely and materially compliant filings, all of which were met.
-For these four goals combined, Dr. Ellison achieved 10%, 18%, 10% and 20% out of possible 50%, 20%, 10% and 20% weightings, respectively (for an overall 58% achievement), Mr. Barrett achieved 7%, 18%, 10% and 60% out of a possible 10%, 20%, 10% and 60%, respectively (overall achievement of 95%), and Mr. Rowland achieved 7%, 68%, 10% and 5% out of a possible 10%, 75%, 10% and 5%, respectively (overall achievement of 90%).
-For the goal related to the development of VEN 309, Mr. Ellison voluntarily recommended that he receive no credit for the trial enrollment portion because the decision affecting enrollment was his responsibility and not within the other officers' oversight and Dr. Ellison did not believe the other officers should be penalized.
-The resulting bonuses for Dr. Ellison, Mr. Barrett and Mr. Rowland were \$108,750, \$60,000 and \$15,000, respectively; Mr. Rowland's bonus was prorated due to his having been hired on September 1, 2011.
+The business development/commercialization goals for VEN 307 were generally met, but we ceased development of VEN 309 in July 2011 due to the results of the Phase III trial being no better than placebo.
+The strategic planning goals and corporate governance goals generally were met.
+The financial operations/investor relations and corporate governance goals were based primarily on maintenance of internal controls over financial reporting and timely and materially compliant filings, all of which were met.
+However, the failure of VEN 309 had a significant impact on the Company's strategic planning and resources, the great majority of which were subsequently focused solely on VEN 307.
+The Compensation Committee considered the impact of VEN 309 and the increased focus on VEN 307 in adjusting goals and weightings for goals in assessing performance for 2012.
+For these five goals combined, Dr. Ellison achieved 40%, 30%, 10%, 9% and 5% out of possible 55%, 20%, 10%, 10% and 5% weightings, respectively (for an overall 94%). achievement), and Mr. Barrett achieved 13%, 70%, 10% and 5% out of a possible 15%, 60%, 10%, 10% and 5%, respectively (overall achievement of 108%).
+The resulting bonuses for Dr. Ellison, and Mr. Barrett were \$175,780 and \$67,500, respectively; Mr. Rowland received no bonus due to his resignation effective September 30, 2012.